Devopuba/100-days-of-Devops/Linux_commands/linux.md

-Linux is a Unix-Like operating system.
+# Linux
-All the Linux/Unix commands are run in the terminal provided by the Linux system.
+# All the Linux/Unix commands are run in the terminal provided by the Linux system.

 Commands	Description

-access	Used to check whether the calling program has access to a specified file.
-It can be used to check whether a file exists or not accton	Used to turn on or turn off the process for accounting or change info process accounting file aclocal	Used to automatically generate aclocal.m4 files from configure.in file acpi	Used to display the battery status and other ACPI information acpi_available	Tests whether ACPI (Advanced Configuration and Power Interface) subsystem is available or not acpid	It provides intelligent power management on a system and is used to notify the user-space programs about the ACPI events
+access : Used to check whether the calling program has access to a specified file.
+It can be used to check whether a file exists or not accton :Used to turn on or turn off the process for accounting or change info process accounting file aclocal	:Used to automatically generate aclocal.m4 files from configure.in file acpi	Used to display the battery status and other ACPI information acpi_available	Tests whether ACPI (Advanced Configuration and Power Interface) subsystem is available or not acpid	It provides intelligent power management on a system and is used to notify the user-space programs about the ACPI events